rarecoil/quarian/README.md

 [Quarian](http://masseffect.wikia.com/wiki/Quarian) is a controller meant to shepherd Geth instances that are not performing properly, and alert/report on problems with a Geth instance.
 If Geth is not running properly, it will restart Geth with a command of your choosing.
-Quarian is currently being tested on my Geth nodes for [EGS Singapore](//gasstation-legacy.etheria.io/).

 Features: